Sushruthashan/distributed-file-sharing-system/README.md

-# C++ Task 2: Implementing a Distributed File Sharing System with Poco C++ Libraries
+# Implementing a Distributed File Sharing System with Poco C++ Libraries

 A secure and scalable distributed file sharing system built using **C++**, **Poco C++ Libraries**, and **YugabyteDB**.
 The system allows users to upload, download, and share files via secure shareable links.